TabbyML/tabby/docs/performance.md

 ### GPU

 * Set the compute type to "float16" if you have a NVIDIA GPU with Compute Capability >= 7.0
+* Pass multiple GPU IDs to `device_index` to run translations on multiple GPUs

 ## Measuring performance